corbindavenport/creative-cloud-linux/README.md

 3. Open PlayOnLinux, go to Tools > Run a local script
 4. Select the install script you just downloaded

 After the setup process is finished, you can open Adobe Application Manager from PlayOnLinux to download and install the apps you need.
+If the installer crashes, see the [Troubleshooting page](https://github.com/corbindavenport/creative-cloud-linux/wiki/Troubleshooting).

 ## Background info